HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/installing_dx/linux/running_install/inst_console-linux.md

     -   Enter G to generate a response file.

+        !!!note
-        **Note:** Go to [Create a response file for your Linux environment](inst_response-linux.md) for more information.
+            Go to [Create a response file for your Linux environment](../running_install/install_with_responsefile/inst_response-linux.md) for more information.

     -   Enter I to install HCL Portal.
 22. When the installation is complete, enter F to return to the main installation menu.

 23. Access the Configuration Wizard.
-Go to http://your\_server:10200/hcl/wizard.
+Go to http://your_server:10200/hcl/wizard.

+    !!!note
-    **Note:** If working with HCL Digital Experience 8.5 or 9 software level prior to CF18, the wizard address will be: http://your\_server:10200/ibm/wizard.
-After installing CF18, the configuration wizard will automatically be adjusted to http://your\_server:10200/hcl/wizard.
+        If working with HCL Digital Experience 8.5 or 9 software level prior to CF18, the wizard address will be: http://your_server:10200/ibm/wizard.
+After installing CF18, the configuration wizard will automatically be adjusted to http://your_server:10200/hcl/wizard.

+    !!!restriction
-    **Restriction:** There is a known issue with Chrome version 45.x and the Configuration Wizard.
+        There is a known issue with Chrome version 45.x and the Configuration Wizard.
 If you are experiencing difficulties, use a different browser when you access the wizard.

 24. Log in to the Configuration Wizard with the administrative ID for the configuration wizard profile, cw\_profile.

+    !!!note
-    **Note:** If the language is not currently supported for the user interface, you might see the English version.
-For details on supported languages and the language codes for all of the HCL Portal user interfaces, see [Supported languages](../config/../reference/supportedlanguages.md) in the HCL Digital Experience Version 8.5 documentation.
+        If the language is not currently supported for the user interface, you might see the English version.
+For details on supported languages and the language codes for all of the HCL Portal user interfaces, see [Language support](../../../../../../extend_dx/development_tools/portal_admin_tools/language_support/index.md) in the HCL Digital Experience Version 8.5 documentation.

 After you upgrade to CF08 or higher, you can upgrade your SDK to version 7.1.
 Go to *Upgrading the SDK* for information.